jeremymiller00/kb/tasks/tasks-prd-knowledge-base-ui.md

   - [ ] 4.3 Support navigation history for back/forward between articles and search results.
   - [ ] 4.4 Highlight or style links for easy navigation (using retro terminal theme).
   - [x] 4.5 Write unit tests for link navigation and related article logic.
+  - [x] 4.6 Create cosine sim route in the fast api app
-  - [ ] 4.6 Improve related articles by adding cosine similarity algorithm.
+  - [ ] 4.7 Improve related articles by adding cosine similarity algorithm.
 Use existing keyword similarity algorithm and cosine similarity from document embeddings.
 Allow the user to toggle between them and set a default.

 - [ ] 5.0 Add AI-Driven Suggestions for New Ideas or Questions
   - [ ] 5.1 Implement a suggestion engine in `suggestion_engine.py`.